-From May 2017 to April 2018, the Museum of London will host the City Now City Future season: over a hundred events, exhibitions, creative commissions, talks and debates that explore urban change in London and around the world.
+From May 2017 to April 2018, the Museum of London will hosted the City Now City Future season: over a hundred events, exhibitions, creative commissions, talks and debates exploring urban change in London and around the world.
 Lauren Parker, one of the curators behind the season, offers a special preview of what it's all about and what's on offer.

 We live in a world of cities.
 More than half the planet’s population now live in urban areas.
 By 2050 more than 70% of us may be living in cities.
 What does the future hold for London and for cities around the world?
 And how can we all play a part in making our city better?
 City Now City Future, the Museum of London’s first ever year-long season, explores the challenges we face and how our cities are evolving to meet them.

 Like many other cities around the world, London is a place of great contrasts and complexities.
 The city is made up of millions of individuals, each of us with our own identity, style and culture, taken from both global and local influences and histories.
 The City Now City Future season will begin by celebrating the diversity that we bring to London, making visible the voices, stories and faces of people living and working in the city today.

 To explore these citizen stories, the Museum of London is hosting groundbreaking exhibition The City is Ours.
 Created by the Cité des sciences et de l’industrie in Paris, this interactive dual language exhibition, spread across three of the museum’s galleries, focuses on how and why our cities are transforming, and what urban communities around the world are doing to improve city life.
 And to make sure that all Londoners have a chance to take part, this flagship exhibition is absolutely free.